PMO Roles and Responsibilities: The Ultimate Guide

 Adoption of Hybrid Project Management Methodologies

 The adoption of hybrid project management methodologies will continue to rise in the coming years.
 This model blends two or more project management frameworks, which offers greater flexibility and adaptability to manage requirement changes in multi-faceted projects.
-Moreover, it provides PMO greater control over the project by ensuring transparency, client feedback integration, and stringent quality control measures.
+Moreover, it provides PMO leaders greater control over the project by ensuring transparency, client feedback integration, and stringent quality control measures.

-Read More: Agile vs. Waterfall Project Management: A Comparative Analysis
+Explore further: Agile vs. Waterfall Project Management: A Comparative Analysis

 Increased Use of AI and Automation